bmc0/dsp/README.md

 	the `-e` option may be given, which enforces an end-of-file marker in order to detect partially-written files.
 This marker, `#EOF#`, must be placed at the beginning of a line and may only be followed by whitespace characters.
+* `levels [-t time_const]`
+	Show a basic real-time level meter for each channel.
+Values are in dBFS.
+	The `-t` option sets the averaging time constant as well as the decay rate of the peak indicator.

 #### Selector syntax